 Experience a white-water adventure along the Main Salmon River through some of the most pristine wilderness in the country.
-This isn’t your typical outdoor adventure; as we unwind in this piece of paradise deep within the river canyon, a professional chef will satisfy our taste buds with gourmet meals prepared with Whole Foods Market® 365 Everyday Value, organic and regionally sourced products, including micro brews and regional wines from the new Whole Foods Market store in Boise, Idaho.
+This isn’t your typical outdoor adventure; as we unwind in this piece of paradise deep within the river canyon, a professional chef will satisfy our taste buds with gourmet meals prepared with organic and regionally sourced products, including micro brews and regional wines.
 This is a rafting trip like no other.

 Perhaps the most popular rafting trip in Idaho and the main section of the longest undammed river in the mainland U.S., the Main Salmon offers a rich river experience.
 Inappropriately dubbed the ‘River of No Return’ by early river runners, the Salmon is in fact a river you’ll want to return to repeatedly.
 Free-flowing Class III whitewater that’s great for any age and experience level, big sandy beaches perfect for camping and playing, beautiful mountain scenery, abundant wildlife, and a natural hot spring are among the hallmarks of the Main.
 As we challenge ourselves with new experiences on the river, and take in the natural beauty around us, along the way we enjoy impressive restaurant quality, organic cuisine deep in the wilderness.
 Learn the history of the original settlers including food traditions, storage methods and trading.
 The river was a rich source of food for the area’s indigenous people, who relied on the abundant salmon species and other wildlife.
 Our chef offers tips and demos for preparing gourmet camp dinners.

 Highlights: Downtown Boise, The Modern Hotel in downtown Boise’s Linen District.